 When the BPI Group ceases to have control, any retained interest in the entity is re-measured to its fair value at the date when control is lost, with the change in carrying amount recognized in profit or loss.
 The fair value is the initial carrying amount for purposes of subsequently accounting for the retained interest as an associate, joint venture or financial asset.
 In addition, any amounts previously recognized in other comprehensive income in respect of that entity are accounted for as if the BPI Group had directly disposed of the related assets or liabilities.
-This may mean that amounts previously recognized in other comprehensive income are reclassified to profit or loss.
+This may mean that amounts previously recognized in other comprehensive income is not previously recognized in other comprehensive income are reclassified to profit or loss.